maemo-leste/maemo-leste.github.io/content/maemo-leste-update-april-2022.rst

 ################################################################################

 :Category: news
-:tags: todo
+:tags: telepathy, conversations, contacts, addressbook, powervr, graphics, mesa,
+       pinephone, droid4, droid3, n900, linux
 :authors: Merlijn Wajer
-:date: 2022-02-02 00:00
+:date: 2022-04-16 09:00

 The long overdue update is finally here, and it's our biggest update yet.
 (Also check out our `previous update  <{filename}/maemo-leste-update-october-2021.rst>`_ in case you missed it).

-These past few months have been heavily about stability and bug fixing, as well as the major features like the communication and phone aspects of Maemo Leste.
+These past few months have been heavily about stability and bug fixing, but there are some cool additions and improvements to our userspace as well, in particular to the communication and phone aspects of Maemo Leste.

 Here are a few highlights:

 * improved performance and stability for graphics drivers for OMAP / PowerVR based devices such as Nokia N900 and the Motorola Droid 3, Motorola Droid 4 and Motorola Bionic;
-* todo: salutem for updates
 * graphics rendering problems on the Pinephone and Pinetab are all fixed;
 * Nokia N900 kernel support is now based on 5.15 instead of 5.1 fixing many regressions along the way;
+* addition of the Maemo contacts application and contacts library
 * updates on the conversations application, phone call support and the telepathy framework and user interfaces;
-* 2-3 day battery life for the supported Motorola Droid devices.
+* 2-3 day battery life for the supported Motorola Droid devices

 Images and upgrading
 ====================